bashrc2/epicyon/README_goals.md

  * Designed for intermittent connectivity.
 Assume network disruptions
  * Limited visibility of follows/followers
  * Suitable for single board computers
+ * Progressive Web App interface.
+Doesn't need native apps on mobile.
+ * Integration with RSS feeds, for reading news or blogs
+ * Moderation capabilities for posts, hashtags and blocks

 **Features which won't be implemented**

 The following are considered antifeatures of other social network systems, since they encourage dysfunctional social interactions.

+ * Features designed to scale to large numbers of accounts (say, more than 20 active users)
  * Trending hashtags, or trending anything
  * Ranking, rating or recommending mechanisms for posts or people (other than likes or repeats/boosts)
  * Geolocation features